josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 ### Find the way back

-By clicking the browser's back button, you can go back to the hero list or dashboard view, depending upon which sent you to the detail view.
+By clicking the back button of the browser, you can go back to the hero list or dashboard view, depending upon which sent you to the detail view.

 It would be nice to have a button on the `HeroDetail` view that can do that.

-Add a *go back* button to the bottom of the component template and bind it to the component's `goBack()` method.
+Add a *go back* button to the bottom of the component template and bind it to the `goBack()` method of the component.

 <code-example header="src/app/hero-detail/hero-detail.component.html (back button)" path="toh-pt5/src/app/hero-detail/hero-detail.component.html" region="back-button"></code-example>

-Add a `goBack()` *method* to the component class that navigates backward one step in the browser's history stack using the `Location` service that you [injected previously](#hero-detail-ctor).
+Add a `goBack()` *method* to the component class that navigates backward one step in the history stack of the browser using the `Location` service that you [injected previously](#hero-detail-ctor).

 <code-example header="src/app/hero-detail/hero-detail.component.ts (goBack)" path="toh-pt5/src/app/hero-detail/hero-detail.component.ts" region="goBack"></code-example>